BastilleBSD/bastille/docs/chapters/subcommands/rdr.rst

 as described in the Networking section).

-Note: you need to be careful if host services are configured to run on all interfaces as by default thsi will
+Note: you need to be careful if host services are configured to run on all interfaces as this will include the jail interface - you should sepcify the interface they run on in rc.conf (or other config files)

 .. code-block:: shell